 How Project Parent addresses men’s mental health

-FSGV’s Project Parent provides in-home counseling for families with children up to age 12 in the Lower Mainland.
-The program is among the very few currently available for fathers to identify the common challenges they face as parents, and the unique barriers they face as men, says David Tong, a family counselor with Project Parent Fraser South, who provides fathers of at-risk families with crucial support services.
+One of FSGV’s four key impact areas is building stronger families.
+We work with each of the family members individually and together to help them become the best family unit they can be.
+One of FSGV’s programs is Project Parent, which provides in-home counseling for families with children up to age 12 in the Lower Mainland.
+The program is among the very few currently available in B.C. for fathers to identify the common challenges they face as parents, and the unique barriers they face as men, says David Tong, a family counselor with Project Parent Fraser South, who provides fathers of at-risk families with crucial support services.

 In a social context that expects men to keep quiet and withdrawn about their personal struggle, Project Parent is a much-needed counterpoint.
 It offers a space for men to reflect on their role as both fathers and men.
 Family counsellors like David Tong encourage fathers to consider how their identity is shaped by their social environments and to be unafraid to voice the concerns and frustrations that arise from them.